linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Forward Volatility Agreement (FVA).md

 [^3]: Speed of mean reversion%20Process.md) of volatility:  $k$

-[^4]: Volatility of volatility:  $\textdollar{\sigma}$
+[^4]: Volatility of volatility:  $\textdollar{\\sigma}$

-[^5]: Correlation between spot exchange rate and volatility:  $\textdollar{\rho}$
+[^5]: Correlation between spot exchange rate and volatility:  $\textdollar{\\rho}$

 All these parameters can be calibrated.

-We can interpret the parameters   $\textdollar{\sigma}$   and   $\textdollar{\rho}$   as being responsible for the skew, the volatility of  variance controlling the curvature and the correlation the tilt.
+We can interpret the parameters   $\textdollar{\\sigma}$   and   $\textdollar{\\rho}$   as being responsible for the skew, the volatility of  variance controlling the curvature and the correlation the tilt.

-The other three parameters   $(V(\textdollar{\theta}),\textdollar{\theta},a n d\textdollar{k})$    control the term structure of the model; where the mean  reversion controls the skewness of the curve from the short volatility level to the long volatility  level.
+The other three parameters   $(V(\textdollar{\\theta}),\textdollar{\\theta},a n d\textdollar{k})$    control the term structure of the model; where the mean  reversion controls the skewness of the curve from the short volatility level to the long volatility  level.

 The Heston model is a generalization of the Black-Scholes model.
-Taking the limits   $\textdollar{\sigma}->\mathbf{0}$  ,  and   $k\Rightarrow\theta_{r}$  ,  we recover the Black-Scholes PDE with constant volatility.
+Taking the limits   $\textdollar{\\sigma}->\mathbf{0}$  ,  and   $k\Rightarrow\theta_{r}$  ,  we recover the Black-Scholes PDE with constant volatility.

 The volatility-of-volatility and mean reversion%20Process.md) have opposite effect on the dispersion of volatility.
 Volatility-of-volatility allows a large variation of future values of volatility; Mean-reversion  reversion tends to push future values of volatility towards the long-term value of volatility.
 # Advantages:
 The model intuitively extends the Black and Scholes model, including it as a special case.
 The  model is better used to price derivatives whose underlying is the spot itself, as it directly models  St. Heston’s setting take into account non-lognormal distribution of the assets returns, leverage  effect, important mean-reverting property of volatility and it remains analytically tractable.

 # Limitations:
 Empirical evidence suggests that Stochastic Volatility model (SV) is able to capture the empirical  surface quite well in general.
-However as noted in many research papers the model does a rather  poor job fitting the smile at short maturities.
+However as noted in many research papers the model does a rather  poor job fitting the smile $\$a_t$$ short maturities.
 See figure below.

 The model has five parameters to calibrate.
 The volatility does not depend on the level of the spot,  which may a drawback when the model is used to price products sensitive with respect to the spot  of the underlying.

 The dynamics of the calibrated Heston Model predict that:

--   Volatility can reach zero  -   Stay at zero for some time  -   Volatility is likely to stay extremely low or very high for long periods of time
+- Volatility can reach zero  -   Stay $\$a_t$$ zero for some time  -   Volatility is likely to stay extremely low or very high for long periods of time
 Bloomberg have implemented Heston model for pricing FX options and find similar weaknesses  mentioned above – the model’s inability to generate the smirks and the smiles for short options.
 This is a characteristic for all stochastic volatility models.

 Below we list the three main problems reported in the Bloomberg study:

-   Heston model cannot fit a general volatility surface, which may contain 20-30 data  points.        Over short horizons, the Heston model does not generate the amount of skew and  curvatures quoted in actual volatility surfaces. (  This short comings of stochastic volatility  models can be alleviated by adding jump component to the model )       The time dependency in implied vol at ili ties of ATM options is not in general of the form  of an exponential transition from short-term to long-term levels as prescribed by the form  of mean-reversion of the Heston model Parameter effects on the implied volatility smile  in the Heston SV model.
+   Heston model cannot fit a general volatility surface, which may contain 20-30 data  points.        Over short horizons, the Heston model does not generate the amount of skew and  curvatures quoted in actual volatility surfaces. (  This short comings of stochastic volatility  models can be alleviated by adding jump component to the model )       The time dependency in implied vol $\$a_t$$ ili ties of ATM options is not in general of the form  of an exponential transition from short-term to long-term levels as prescribed by the form  of mean-reversion of the Heston model Parameter effects on the implied volatility smile  in the Heston SV model.
  !500

 Under the Bloomberg study, a set of Heston model parameters are calibrated using EUR/JPY,  EUR/USD, GBP/USD and USD/JPY and their volatility surfaces.
 The relative error of volatility  implied by the Heston option pricingi model and the input implied volatility.
 The test is based on  ATM, 25 and 10-delta points with expiries of 1 week, 1 month, 6 month and 1 year.

  !500
 Errors are smaller for the 25-delta options but the error increases for 10-delta options.
 For 1  week and 1 month options, the fit is not very good as expected for the Heston model.
-Errors are  around   $5.10\%$   for all delta values.
+Errors are  around   $5.10\\%$   for all delta values.
 Below is a list of pros and cons of stochastic volatility models compiled by Peter Carr and Roger  Lee in their joint presentation; Robust Re plc i ation of Volatility Derivatives, April 2003, Stanford  University.

    All of the literature on volatility derivatives employs some kind of stochastic volatility  (SV) model .     Furthermore, the models typically (but not always) assume that the price process and the  volatility process are both continuous over time.       To the extent that these assumptions are correct and that the particular process specification  is correct, one can use dynamic trading in one option and its underlying to hedge.       Most of the SV models used further assume that prices and instantaneous volatility both  diffuse leading to a simple and parsimonious world view.
-However, simple SV models  cannot simultaneously fit option prices at long and short maturities.
+However, simple SV models  cannot simultaneously fit option prices $\$a_t$$ long and short maturities.
 Furthermore, since  instantaneous volatility is not directly observable, the assumption that the diffusion  coefficients of the volatility process are known is debatable.       Indeed, the SV diffusion parameters implied from time series typically differ from the riskneutral parameters, contradicting the implications of Girsanov’s theorem.       Complicating the pricing and hedging of volatility derivatives is the ugly fact that prices  jump.       Furthermore, when prices jump by a large amount, it is widely believed that expectations  of future realized volatility jump as well.
-The high levels of mean reversion%20Process.md) and vol-of-vol  implied from option prices further suggests that volatility jumps.       When price and/or volatility can jump from one level to any other, then in a model with  two or more sources of uncertainty, perfect replication typically requires dynamic trading  in a portfolio of options.     While option bid/ask spreads typically render this strategy as prohibitively expensive at  the individual contract level, knowledge of desired option hedges can be enacted at the  aggregate portfolio level.     Can we use dynamic trading in a portfolio of options to develop a theory which does not  require a complete specification of the stochastic process%20Process.md) for volatility?
+The high levels of mean reversion\%20Process.md) and vol-of-vol  implied from option prices further suggests that volatility jumps.       When price and/or volatility can jump from one level to any other, then in a model with  two or more sources of uncertainty, perfect replication typically requires dynamic trading  in a portfolio of options.     While option bid/ask spreads typically render this strategy as prohibitively expensive $$a_t$$  the individual contract level, knowledge of desired option hedges can be enacted $$a_t$$ the  aggregate portfolio level.     Can we use dynamic trading in a portfolio of options to develop a theory which does not  require a complete specification of the stochastic process%20Process.md) for volatility?

 # DE TERM IS TIC AND STOCHASTIC VOLATILITY MODELS: REULTS

 First, the valuation and hedging of volatility swap as well as forward volatility agreements are  more complicated then Variance swap contracts.
 The standard deviation is the square root of the  variance; but the square root is a non linear function.
 It is this linearity that makes the replication  and valuation of volatility based swaps more complex.
 Oliver Brockhaus and Douglas Long (Risk,  Jan.
 2000), investigated the pricing of volatility derivatives and used both deterministic and  stochastic volatility based model.

 According to the above authors, a comparison between a deterministic volatility model (DVM)  and stochastic volatility model (SVM) shows that the price of DVM is always higher.
 As can be  seen from the figure below, the price difference increases with decreasing absolute asset-volatility  correlation and increasing volatility of volatility.

 A model-independent approach can be derived for volatility swap using Taylor expansion of the  square root function around some value that is close to the expected volatility swap value.
-So in  approximating volatility swaps only to   $1^{\mathrm{st}}$   order, we do not capture the effects of stochastic  volatility (volatility convexity).
+So in  approximating volatility swaps only to   $1^{\mathrm{$$s_t$$}}$   order, we do not capture the effects of stochastic  volatility (volatility convexity).

  !500
  $I^{s t}$    and  $2^{n d}$    order approximation for the volatility swap.